JFabianMM/Chat_Project_Minikube/README.txt

 # push the image to a repository, if is dockerhub, then:
 docker tag frontend2:1 fabianmm34/chatapp:frontend2
 docker push fabianmm34/chatapp:frontend2
-# if is AWS ECR, then
-create the repository on ECR called graphql2 docker tag frontend2:1 121503602521.dkr.ecr.us-east-2.amazonaws.com/frontend2:1 docker push 121503602521.dkr.ecr.us-east-2.amazonaws.com/frontend2:1

 # ------------------------------------

-The next part is only for minikube

 # start minikube
 minikube start